April 6, 2022

 Automated data discovery is only as useful as the tasks that have been automated.
 Before implementing a sensitive information discovery solution, it’s critical to confirm that the technology meets all of the organization’s technical requirements.
 For example, it may be worth asking the following questions:

-● Will your sensitive data discovery scan the underlying code to determine which users and programs have access to the data?
+- Will your sensitive data discovery tools scan the underlying code to determine which users and programs have access to the data?

 Not all data discovery tools are created equal, especially when your organization has a specific goal in mind.
 Confirm that your chosen solution is built to accommodate all of the data classifications mandated by the GDPR, CCPA, HIPAA, and other regulations.
-A sensitive data discovery solution shouldn’t just keep an organization compliant; it should make the compliance easy to demonstrate with features like the following:
+Sensitive data discovery tools shouldn’t just keep an organization compliant; they should make the compliance easy to demonstrate with features like the following: